kradalby/kubespace/README.md

-   create     Create a namespace and a restrictive role delete     Delete a namespace and a restrictive role config     Print the kubeconfig for the restrictive role -n/--namespace name of the namespace to manage
+   create     Create a namespace and a restrictive role delete     Delete a namespace and a restrictive role config     Print the kubeconfig for the restrictive role drone      Print commands for adding restrictive role as secret in drone gitlab     Print information for fields in Gitlab's Kubernetes config -n/--namespace name of the namespace to manage
 ```